SPECIAL EVENTS COMING TO THE MANITOU CLIFF DWELLINGS.

-Learn about the wolves and their stories before being rescued.
+Learn about the wolves and their stories before being rescued or adopted.
 You can help support for the care of these beautiful animals with a donation for capturing their pictures.

-Featuring timber wolf dogs Kiowa, Ghost and Spirit.
+Featuring timber wolf dogs Kiowa, Ghost, Spirit and pup Apache.

 Meet and pet these beautiful timber wolf dogs!
-With a donation snap pictures of or with Kiowa, Ghost or Spirit!
+With a donation snap pictures of or with Kiowa, Ghost, Spirit and Apache!
 Learn about wolves!

 Included with gate admission.